 Shine.
 Although the ingredients for curl definition should provide shine, I chose to add this goal over “lengthen”.
-However, compared with other brands that are big on shine, I felt this one lacked the gloss it should’ve provided.
+However, compared to other brands that are big on shine, I felt this one lacked the gloss it should’ve provided.
 Yes, my hair is kind of shiny… But only “sort of”.
 I still had to rely on styling products and hair treatments to give me the healthy shiny and soft hair I wanted.
 The conditioner did not provide gloss or enough hydration on its own.
-I also suspect that the pH isn’t low enough to give that ACV-rinse shine and feel that brands like Maria Nila, whose conditioners have a low pH of 4.5, deliver.
+I also suspect that the pH of the conditioner isn’t low enough to give that ACV-rinse shine and feel that brands like Maria Nila, whose conditioners have a low pH of 4.5, deliver.

 If you ask me if this reduced the number of lost hair strands per day, I can’t say yes.
 There are some people who have experienced more hair loss with these products, but I can’t be sure I’ve lost more than usual as I know very well that springtime is a season of shedding for me.
 Like, I did have a period of lots of hair fall out, but that stopped and now my hair feels thick again.
 And as per usual, I have lots of baby hairs sticking out.
 Still, nor did I find my hair to grow any faster, and my hair breaks just as easily when combing… Overall, I’m afraid to comment on this goal as I think it’s one of those long-term effects you’ll perhaps see after a year of use?

 Volumize.
 This might be the only goal that I saw some satisfactory improvement on.
 My hair does indeed feel lighter and look a bit thicker, and the shampoo feels clarifying.